heroku/heroku.py/README.rst

 **Restarting your dynos is achieved by killing existing dynos, and allowing heroku to auto start them.
 A Handy wrapper for this proceses has been provided below.**

 *N.B.
-This will only restart Formation processes, it will not kill off other processes*.*
+This will only restart Formation processes, it will not kill off other processes.*

 Restart a Dyno::

-    #a simple wrapper aroundf dyno.kill() with run protection
+    #a simple wrapper around dyno.kill() with run protection so won't kill any proc of type='run' e.g. 'run.1'
     dyno.restart()

 Restart all your app's Formation configured Dyno's::